gaasedelen/lighthouse/README.md

 <img alt="Lighthouse Menu Entries" src="screenshots/open.gif"/>
 </p>

 These are the entry points for a user to load and view coverage data.
+To generate coverage data that can be loaded into Lighthouse, please look at the [README](https://github.com/gaasedelen/lighthouse/tree/develop/coverage) in the coverage directory of this repository.

 ## Coverage Painting